 SERVING WITH THE OLD TOWN POLICE DEPARTMENT SINCE: January 4th, 2016.

-Click Envelope To Leave A Message With Detective Norton.
+Click Envelope To Leave A Message With Det.
+Decoteau.

-Currently, Detective Norton and Detective Fearon serve as the investigators for the Old Town Police Department.
-Each bring unique qualities to the position.
-Both have attended several classes in specialized training including Evidence Recovery and Processing, Advanced Photography and Drug Investigations.
+Currently, Detective Decoteau and Det.
+Canwell serve as the investigators for the Old Town Police Department.
+Both brings unique qualities to the position. they have attended several classes in specialized training including Evidence Recovery and Processing, Advanced Photography and Drug Investigations.
 They work closely with Other Agencies, Prosecutors, Social Workers and Citizens on a daily basis.
 Each year they investigates several Burglaries, Drug Violations, Child Pornography Cases, Computer Crimes, Child Abuse, Unattended Deaths and assists in Fire Investigations.
 Along with their other duties, the detectives are responsible for certain cases that citizens or business owners call to report.

 If you need a Bad Check Packet, please go to our Forms Menu and select Bad Check Packet or pick up a Bad Check Packet at the Police Department during normal business hours (M-F 7am-3:30pm).

 If you have a TIP that would help with any investigations, please select Contact Us on the Menu.
 Please remember that your information is important to us and will be kept strictly confidential.
 If you would like to remain anonymous, please indicate so in your message.